bwprice/PondCritters/index.md

 1. Make sure you've done a risk assessment.
 2. Never pond dip alone, you might need help.
-3. Wear gloves and wash your hands when done - *you don't have to sing happy birthday* :grin:
+3. Wear gloves and wash your hands when done - *you don't have to sing happy birthday*
 4. Make sure to cover any cuts.
 5. Be on the lookout for symptoms of **Weils disease**, more info on the [NHS website](https://www.nhs.uk/conditions/leptospirosis/)